 So how is p2p lending similar to the causes of the latest economic collapse?
 Let's start by taking a look at how it works.
 The idea behind p2p lending is simple, and is summed up neatly by p2p company, Prosper, on their website: "Borrowers choose a loan amount, purpose and post a loan listing.
 Investors view loan listings and invest in listings that meet their criteria.
 Once the process is complete, borrowers make fixed monthly payments and investors receive a portion of those payments directly."

 Sounds great, but the devil is always in the details.
-LendingClub, according to its April 2013 prospectus, states a borrower must have a minimum FICO score of 660, which is the bottom range for what is considered a “good” credit rating.
-Anything lower is considered “fair” down to 620, and below that qualifies as a “poor” rating.
-“Good” credit ranges from 660 to 720, above which is considered “excellent” credit.
-Click here to learn more about more on average credit scores needed for typical credit purchases.
+LendingClub, according to its April 2013 prospectus, states a borrower must have a minimum FICO score of 660, which is the bottom range for what is considered a "good" credit rating.
+Anything lower is considered "fair" down to 620, and below that qualifies as a "poor" rating.
+"Good" credit ranges from 660 to 720, above which is considered "excellent" credit.
+Learn more about average credit scores needed for typical credit purchases.

 So Dachille has a point about credit underwriting standards, because a rating of "good," which borders on "fair" isn't the safest credit bet.
 But Dachille notes that it gets worse, as his investigation reveals that only a limited number of borrowers may actually have their financial information verified.
 This is definitely not a sign of due diligence, and part of the reason so many borrowers in the housing bubble were given loans they couldn't afford.

 Propser appears to require a minimum credit score of 640, but a quick search of the web for user reviews reveals dozens of disgruntled borrowers who claim to have scores over 700, were accepted but turned down days later.
 Others claim they were offered a higher-interest loan from a partner lender, rather than the peer network.
 A few others cite good experiences.